 Walls – Check the pointing in brickwork both on the main house, all outbuildings and garden walls, look for any loose stone or areas that are in need of repair.

 Fuse box and electrics – A home’s electrics are a major source of insurance claims.
-If you haven’t done so in a while, get a registered electrician to check your home’s fuse box and wiring.
+If you haven’t done so in a while, get a registered electrician to check your home’s fuse box, wiring, as well as fiber optics.